 This Space Disk shaped building is so easily accessible by monorail and a landmark in the city of Seattle.
 If you decide to go up, there are several ticket options available, including a Night and Day pass.
 There is also a restaurant in the Space Needle if you want to take the view in style.

-This art installation is also pretty high tech.
+This art installation located right outside of the pacific science center is also pretty high tech.
 Created by Dan Corson and commissioned by the Pacific Science Center, these 40 feet tall “flowers” interact with visitors by making music.
-It’s pretty fascinating if you like science!
+It’s pretty fascinating!

 [ 3 ] Eat at the Armory, Kizuki or Serious Pie